teja137/vit_online_mca_2024/README.md

 3. **Commit Your Changes**
    Once you're done editing, commit your changes with a clear and descriptive commit message.

 4. **Submit a Pull Request (PR)**
-   Open a pull request (PR) to propose your changes.
-A repository maintainer will review your contributions.

-5. **Automatic Approval**
+    Submit your changes via a pull request (PR).
+The system will automatically review, approve, and merge your PR without manual intervention.

-   All contributions will be reviewed and automatically approved.
-Thank you for your valuable contributions!
+   **Thank you for your valuable contributions!**

 ## ⚠️ Disclaimer